msfellag/AWS.RES-BASH.CTF/README.md

   ```sh
     ssh <USERNEAME>@bandit.labs.overthewire.org -p 2220
   ```
-Replace <USERNAME> with bandit0 for the first challenge and bandit<Number> for all subsequent challenges this can be done in one of 3 ways
+Replace USERNAME with bandit0 for the first challenge and bandit<Number> for all subsequent challenges this can be done in one of 3 ways

 ### Using one of the Linux labs as a plateform

-Open the Lab number (41-[LX]-Lab - Bash Shell Scripts)[https://awsrestart.instructure.com/courses/965/modules/items/448683]
+Open the Lab number [41 Lab - Bash Shell Scripts](https://awsrestart.instructure.com/courses/965/modules/items/448683)

 Reminder : This lab has a timer limit of 25 min